sierisimo/publications/TalkDSLWithKotlin/README-en.md

 This is a mistake as we don't expect to have access to `keys` which is a property of `Json` inside of the `property` block.
 This is less readable as we (the owners of the DSL) are aware that `keys` belongs to the top block but the users (maybe us in 2 months or maybe our coworkers or someone using our public library) won't be aware of why `keys` exists here _"why a `property` has keys?_.

 To avoid this type of errors, Kotlin provides us with a simple way to let the compiler check if something is available or accessible in a block.
-We fisrt need to create an annotation marked with `@DslMarker`:
+We first need to create an annotation marked with `@DslMarker`:

 ```kotlin
 @DslMarker